diversen/minimal-router/README.md

 # minmal-router

-A very simple and minimal router for PHP
+A very simple and minimal router for PHP.
+Routing is done with regular expressions.

 ## Install: